 As with most student cards, the Unlimited Cash Rewards Student credit card does not charge an annual fee, so earning rewards won’t be affected by interest or purchases made studying abroad.
-The foreign transaction fee and minimum balance transfer fee is 3 percent (minimum $10), but missed payments or carrying balances will result in having to pay higher fees.
+The foreign transaction fee and minimum balance transfer fee is 3 percent of the amount of each transaction, but missed payments or carrying balances will result in having to pay higher fees.

-With the card’s 0 percent intro APR, you won’t have to worry about interest charges for your first 15 billing cycles, but after that, you’ll face a variable APR of 13.99 percent to 23.99 percent.
+With the card’s 0 percent intro APR, you won’t have to worry about interest charges for your first 15 billing cycles, but after that, you’ll face a variable APR of 17.49 percent to 27.49 percent (variable).
 That’s still very low compared to the average credit card interest rate, making this an excellent low-interest card for students.
 It’s worth noting, however, that Bank of America doesn’t offer an intro APR for balance transfers, so you’ll have to pay the full APR once you switch to the issuer.

 Defaulting on a payment won’t result in a penalty APR, but you’ll be charged for late payment.
 One of Bank of America’s unique features is a graduated fee structure, which minimizes interest payments for past-due amounts.
 If you pay late on a balance of $100 or less, you’ll only be charged around $20, and you may be charged up to $50 or more if the balance is higher.

-The Discover it Student Cash Back Credit Card only offers unlimited 1 percent cash back on all purchases, but you can earn up to 5 percent cash back by enrolling in a rotating category every quarter.
-Furthermore, if you’re a new cardholder, Discover it Student Cash Back will automatically match all cash back earned at the end of the first year, which could be more rewarding than Bank of America’s $200 cash rewards bonus (if you make at least $1,000 in purchases within the first 90 days).
+The Discover it® Student Cash Back only offers unlimited 1 percent cash back on all purchases, but you can earn up to 5 percent cash back by enrolling in a rotating category every quarter (up to $1,500 in combined purchases, then 1 percent).
+Furthermore, if you’re a new cardholder, Discover it® Student Cash Back will automatically match all cash back earned at the end of the first year, which could be more rewarding than Bank of America’s $200 cash rewards bonus (if you make at least $1,000 in purchases within the first 90 days).

 Despite Discover’s big cash back earning potential, you are limited to $1,500 in spending every quarter.
-The Discover it Student Cash Back card could potentially provide you with a higher return on your cash rewards balance if you frequently shop on Amazon and eBay or at grocery stores, restaurants, or gas stations, but if the rotating categories don’t align with your typical daily spending patterns, the card may not be worth it.
+The Discover it® Student Cash Back could potentially provide you with a higher return on your cash rewards balance if you frequently shop at grocery stores, restaurants, or gas stations, but if the rotating categories don’t align with your typical daily spending patterns, the card may not be worth it.

 The Capital One Quicksilver Student Cash Rewards Credit Card offers unlimited 1.5 percent cash back on purchases, but unlike the Bank of America Unlimited Cash Rewards Card for Students, there is no introductory APR or welcome bonus included.
 However, the Quicksilver Student Card outperforms the Unlimited Cash Rewards Student Credit Card in terms of benefits such as cell phone protection, collision waivers for car rentals and extended warranty protection.
 You can also redeem Quicksilver Student rewards for cash and gift cards, or use points to make purchases on Amazon.com or Paypal Pay, which might be more convenient than Bank of America’s redemption options.

-Though the Quicksilver Student Cash Rewards Card offers more flexibility in cash rewards redemption and more protection benefits than the Unlimited Cash Rewards Card for Students, you should be aware that Capital One’s student cards have a high APR of 16.49 – 26.49 percent (variable).
-This high-interest rate is 12 percent higher than Bank of America’s maximum APR bracket of 23.99 percent, which may be exceedingly risky for students who have not yet completely grasped the ins and outs of credit cards.
+Though the Quicksilver Student Cash Rewards Card offers more flexibility in cash rewards redemption and more protection benefits than the Unlimited Cash Rewards Card for Students, you should be aware that the Quicksilver Student has a high APR of 19.74 percent to 29.74 percent (variable).
+This high-interest rate is higher than Bank of America’s maximum APR bracket, which may be exceedingly risky for students who have not yet completely grasped the ins and outs of credit cards.
 Whether you’re considering the Capital One Quicksilver Student card or the Unlimited Cash Rewards Card for Students, be sure you completely understand APR and what it implies before applying, as incurring substantial credit card debt as a new cardholder can quickly hinder your score.